stormchaserroleplaying/stormchaserRPG/Talents/Monk/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** Timeless Body and 13 Other Monk Talents
-As an action, you can 4 chi points to become invisible for 1 minute.
+As an action, you can 4 mana to become [invisible](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Invisible/) for 1 minute.
 During that time, you also have resistance to all damage except energy.

-Additionally, you can spend 8 Chi points to cast the [Astral Projection]() spell, without needing material components.
+Additionally, you can spend 8 Chi points to cast the [Astral Projection](https://stormchaserroleplaying.com/stormchaserRPG/Spells/9/Necromancy/#astralprojection) spell, without needing material components.
 When you do so, you cannot take any other creatures with you.

 ### Perfect Self